Carlson-J/Memory-Efficient-Quadtree-Emulator/README.md

     }
 }
 ```
-Functions for loading, saving, and manipulating tables that are in this format and saved in hdf5 files are given in the table_function folder.
+Functions for transforming, masking, saving, and loading tables are located in the table_functions directory.

 As a proxy problem, we use the electron-positron Helmholtz free energy.
 We use the exact EOS function [here](https://github.com/jschwab/python-helmholtz), which gives python bindings to the fortran code written by [Frank Timmes](http://cococubed.asu.edu/code_pages/eos.shtml).
 From this EOS we compute the electron-positron Helmholtz free energy and its many derivatives and save them in an hdf5 file with a directory format, heretofore refered to as a table.
 This format is assumed through the code.
 The compute the free energy from the EOS we use the following
 ```
-helmholtz.eosfxt(dens=den, temp=temp, abar=1.0, zbar=1.0)
+table_values = helmholtz.eosfxt(dens=den, temp=temp, abar=1.0, zbar=1.0)
 f = ((table_values.eele + table_values.epos) - table_values.temp * (table_values.spos + table_values.sele))
 # Save derivative information.
 See http://cococubed.asu.edu/code_pages/eos.shtml
 # Save the derivative of the helmholtz free energy in terms of temp and density